metio/terraform-provider-k8s/docs/data-sources/loki_grafana_com_loki_stack_v1beta1_manifest.md

 Optional:

-- `ca_name` (String) CA is the name of a ConfigMap containing a CA certificate.It needs to be in the same namespace as the LokiStack custom resource.
+- `ca_name` (String) CA is the name of a ConfigMap containing a CA certificate.
+It needs to be in the same namespace as the LokiStack custom resource.